n00dles/bcd-clock-fastled/README.md

 # bcd-clock-fastled
-BCD clock using an esp8266 and ws2812 RGB leds or any other supported led via fastlede library
+BCD clock using an esp8266 and ws2812 RGB leds or any other supported led via fastled library